ultimatemovers/wafwaf/_posts/en/2022-05-13-novinka-ve-wafu-to-je-vernostni-program-waf-club.md

 feature_image: "/assets/images/20210525_123201000_ios.jpg"
 layout: post
 published_at: 2022-05-13T12:29:09.000+00:00
-title: New in Wafu, this is the Waf Club loyalty program
+title: New in Waf, this is the Waf Club loyalty program
 excerpt: 'This year we have prepared a big novelty for you.
 We did not laze over the covid period and worked on further development.
 We wanted to bring something interesting again, while you will enjoy even more #news.
 In a few weeks, the new Waf-Waf Club